Gardening Under Lights

 Grow lights, such as this Compact 2-Tier SunLite Garden, are attractive enough to have in the kitchen.
 Our Vermont-made line of SunLite Gardens includes both standard (4 feet wide) and compact (2 feet wide) models.

+WITH a set of grow lights, you can grow many plants indoors, including houseplants, orchids and some fruit and vegetable crops.
+Grow lights are ideal for seed starting because they help ensure stocky, green seedlings.
+A wintertime harvest of herbs and salad greens can also be grown under lights.
 By learning how plants use light and about the fixture options, you can select an indoor lighting system that is right for the plants you want to grow.

 The Right Color